-The education and exam requirements are non-exemptible.
-However, the education requirement may be satisfied by successfully completing the Prior Learning Assessment process.
+The education and exam requirements are non-exemptible (except for applicants under AIT).
 Language, Canadian citizenship status, currency and good conduct requirements are exemptible.
 Applicants who do not meet these requirements are referred to the Registration Committee for review.

 f) the steps in the assessment process